Socialist market economy: Analysis

 Julan Du and Chenggang Xu analyzed the Chinese model in a 2005 paper to assess whether it represents a type of market socialism or capitalism.
 They concluded that China's contemporary economic system represents a form of capitalism rather than market socialism because: (1) financial markets exist which permit private share ownership—a feature absent in the economic literature on market socialism; and (2) state profits are retained by enterprises rather than being distributed among the population in a social dividend or similar scheme, which are central features in most models of market socialism.
 Du and Xu concluded that China is not a market socialist economy, but an unstable form of capitalism.

 Another analysis carried out by the Global Studies Association at the DePaul University in 2006 reports that the Chinese economic system does not constitute a form of socialism when socialism is defined as a planned economy where production for use has replaced production for profit as the driving force behind economic activity, or when socialism is defined as a system where the working class is the dominant class which controls the surplus value produced by the economy.
 The Chinese economy also does not constitute socialism in the sense of widespread self-management or workplace democracy.
-The study concluded that as of 2006 capitalism is not the dominant mode of organization either and China instead has a partially pre-capitalist agrarian system with almost 50% of its population engaged in agricultural work.
+The study concluded that, as of 2006, capitalism is not the dominant mode of organization, either, and China instead has a partially pre-capitalist agrarian system with almost 50% of its population engaged in agricultural work.

-In 2015 Curtis J. Milhaupt and Wentong Zheng classified China's economic system as state capitalism because the state directs and guides all major aspects of the Chinese economy—including both the state and private sectors—while not collecting dividends from the ownership of its enterprises.
-They noted that Chinese state-owned enterprises and privately owned enterprises shared many similarities with respect to state subsidies, proximity to state power and execution of government policy objectives.
+In 2015, Curtis J. Milhaupt and Wentong Zheng classified China's economic system as state capitalism because the state directs and guides all major aspects of the Chinese economy—including both the state and private sectors—while not collecting dividends from the ownership of its enterprises.
+They noted that Chinese state-owned and privately owned enterprises shared many similarities regarding state subsidies, proximity to state power, and execution of government policy objectives.
 Within the state sector, the emphasis was more on government control than on the ownership of assets.

 Proponents of the socialist market economy compare it to the New Economic Policy in 1920s Soviet Russia that introduced market-oriented reforms while maintaining state-ownership of the commanding heights of the economy.
 The reforms are justified through the belief that changing conditions necessitate new strategies for socialist development.